okurka12/keepass-server/README.md

 ```

 > [!NOTE]
-> The `MOVE` method is somewhat uncommon.
-Keepass includes a `Location` header with that specifies the destionation to move to (URI is the source)
+> The `MOVE` method is part of WebDAV (HTTP extension for file
+> management).
+It includes a `Location` header with that specifies the
+> destionation to move to.

 This server is made to fulfill these requests made by a Keepass client but nothing more.